What is Pediatric Speech Therapy? A Beginner’s Guide

 - Struggles to say sounds or words (stuttering)

 Speech therapists can help detect and correct early developmental delays.
 For children, early intervention and therapy can resolve improper speech patterns, improve reading, spelling, and writing, and help them keep pace with their peers.
-Early intervention and children’s speech therapy is important so that kids don’t fall behind in developing spoken language and learning vital communication skills.
-Many SLPs work in schools and with autistic children in clinical settings.
+Early intervention and speech therapy activity is important so that young children don’t fall behind in developing spoken language and learning vital communication skills.
+Many SLPs work in schools and with children with autism in clinical settings.

 Parental involvement is another key to success.
 Speech therapists teach parents how to encourage a child to use expressive language and social cues.
 In speech-language pathology, they use playing and talking, games and books, and reward systems to stimulate language development.